fiskaltrust/getting-started/poscreators/README.md

 There are several steps which must be followed to successfully integrate your solution with fiskaltrust.Middleware.
 Those steps include the CashBox Configuration, using the Middleware Launcher, and testing of the communication.
 Please check our [fiskaltrust.Middleware document](middleware-integration.md) for detailed information about this process.

-## 3. POS Dealer Onboarding
+## 3. PosDealer Onboarding

-Once you were able to test the integration and successfully establish a communication with the fiskaltrust.Middleware by sending simple requests and receiving correct expected responses, you are now ready to start engaging your POS Dealers into discussion about the details of the specific implementation of your POS-System, and agree on the suitable rollout scenarios.
+Once you were able to test the integration and successfully establish a communication with the fiskaltrust.Middleware by sending simple requests and receiving correct expected responses, you are now ready to start engaging your PosDealers into discussion about the details of the specific implementation of your POS-System, and agree on the suitable rollout scenarios.

-It is important to involve you POS Dealers as early as possible, because they have to perform the following steps, among others, before they can roullout the fiskaltrust.Middleware to the PosOperators:
+It is important to involve your PosDealers as early as possible, because they have to perform the following steps, among others, before they can roullout the fiskaltrust.Middleware to the PosOperators:
 1. Register in the fiskalttrust.Portal and there digitally sign a cooperation agreement with fiskaltrust.
 2. Depending on the circumstances, request and sign framework agreements for the purchase of products with fiskaltrust.
 3. Invite the PosOperators to the fiskaltrust.Portal so that they can sign the usage agreement for the fiskaltrust.Middleware.
-4. Request access rights to the PosOperator's fiskaltrust.Account so that the POS Dealer can redeem and activate the product entitlements purchased from fiskaltrust
+4. Request access rights to the PosOperator's fiskaltrust.Account so that the PosDealer can redeem and activate the product entitlements purchased from fiskaltrust
-5. Request access rights to the PosOperator's fiskaltrust.Account so that the POS Dealer can configure the fiskaltrust.Middleware instance to be installed on behalf of the operator.
+5. Request access rights to the PosOperator's fiskaltrust.Account so that the PosDealer can configure the fiskaltrust.Middleware instance to be installed on behalf of the operator.
-6. For the correct DSFInV-K export the information of the POS-System needs to be connected by the POS Dealer with the master data of the PosOperator.
+6. For the correct DSFInV-K export the information of the POS-System needs to be connected by the PosDealer with the master data of the PosOperator.
 7. Technical planning and preparation for rollout together with the POS Creator.

 These steps can be very time consuming.
-Therefore, we strongly recommend that you **inform your POS Dealers as early as possible and especially invite them to register in the fiskaltrust.Portal**.
+Therefore, we strongly recommend that you **inform your PosDealers as early as possible and especially invite them to register in the fiskaltrust.Portal**.

 ### 3.1 POS Dealer fiskaltrust.Portal Invitation Process